attacksix/installer/README.md

 On the windows build machine make sure ruby is installed.

+Install the follwing gems:

-ocra gem is used to create an exe file from the ruby file.
+* ocra - used to create an exe file from the ruby file.

-win32-shortcut gem is used to create the shortcuts.
+* win32-shortcut - used to create the shortcuts.

+run installer.rb

 exe file is a rar self extracting compressed file.